 Mr. Born has published a number of leading works on international arbitration, international litigation and other forms of dispute resolution.
-He is the author of International Arbitration: Law and Practice (Kluwer 2012) and International Commercial Arbitration (Kluwer 2009), the leading treatise in the field, which has received the American Society of International Law’s Certificate of Merit for High Technical Craftsmanship and OGEMID’s Book of the Year award for 2009.
-He has also authored International Arbitration and Forum Selection Agreements: Drafting and Enforcing (Kluwer 3d ed.
-2010, 4th ed.
-2013), which received OGEMID’s Book of the Year award for 2010, International Arbitration: Cases and Materials (Aspen 2011) and International Commercial Arbitration: Commentary and Materials (Kluwer 2d ed.
+He is the author of International Commercial Arbitration (Kluwer 2d ed.
+2014), the leading treatise in the field, which has received the American Society of International Law's Certificate of Merit for High Technical Craftsmanship and OGEMID's Book of the Year award for 2009.
+He has also authored International Arbitration: Law and Practice (Kluwer 2d ed.
+2015), International Arbitration and Forum Selection Agreements: Drafting and Enforcing (Kluwer 5th ed.
+2016), which received OGEMID's Book of the Year award for 2010, International Arbitration: Cases and Materials (Aspen 2011) and International Commercial Arbitration: Commentary and Materials (Kluwer 2d ed.
 2001).
 Mr. Born is also the author (together with Peter Rutledge) of International Civil Litigation in United States Courts (Aspen 5th ed.
 2011), the leading commentary on the subject.
-Reviews of Mr. Born’s publications can be accessed here.
+Reviews of Mr. Born's publications can be accessed here.

 Recent Practice Highlights